jaredly/geometricart/Roadmap.md

 #####

-- Mods are a list
+- [x] Mods are a list
-  - so you can decide if crop comes first or second
+  - [x] so you can decide if crop comes first or second
-- Export can make a movie
+- [x] Export can make a movie
   - [x] svg or canvas pls
 - [x] zindex actually does something
-- [ ] make colors be better
+- [x] make colors be better

+background...crop?

 getting weird artifacts ... maybe do the "everything is 100x bigger" thing?